robert-vetter/certus-dashboard/docs/roles_and_permissions.md

 ## Location Access Rules

-Location access is managed through the `user_location_access` junction table, which explicitly defines which locations each user can access.
+Location access is managed through the `user_roles_permissions` table with a composite primary key (user_id, location_id), which explicitly defines which locations each user can access.

 ### Single Location Access
 **Applies to:** Staff, Shift Lead, Manager